Meet the Co-Founders

 Inflamed Brain Alliance (IBA) was borne of thousands of excruciating stories of families across Canada tormented by a largely misunderstood and misdiagnosed disease.

 This is one story.
-On June 9, 2013, Richard and Marnie Deschenes never imagined their once sweet, joyful, and carefree son would change in an instant… for no understandable reason.
-He became withdrawn — a recluse, terrified to face the outside world.
+On June 9, 2013, Richard and Marnie Deschenes never imagined their once joyful and carefree family life would change in an instant… for no understandable reason.
+Their world became consumed by fear, confusion, and isolation as they watched a loved one withdraw from everyday life and struggle with debilitating symptoms.

 Admittedly there may have been hints of obscure warning signs, but nothing could have prepared them for the profound dysfunction and trauma that was to come.
-Their son quickly became a shell of who he once was… and his life-light disappeared from his eyes.
+Their family was suddenly navigating a reality that felt impossible to understand, while desperately searching for answers and support.

 Not Standard OCD

-When they discovered through the school nurse their child could have PANDAS, and not standard OCD, they grappled with this suggestion as they were unfamiliar with the medical diagnosis.
-Shockingly, their child’s symptoms matched the criteria and they would finally have some answers.
+When they discovered through a school nurse that the symptoms they were witnessing could be PANDAS — and not standard OCD — they grappled with this unfamiliar medical diagnosis.
+Shockingly, the symptoms aligned with the criteria, and for the first time they felt they might finally have answers.

-However, little did they know, the answers would not come so easily.
-There were few health providers trained to query this unconventional condition where immune system dysfunction causes neurologic and psychiatric symptoms.
-Not finding help was despairing for the Deschenes’ and they feared others were also falling through the same cracks in the medical system.
+However, little did they know, those answers would be so evasive.
+Few healthcare providers were trained to recognize or investigate this unconventional condition, where immune system dysfunction can trigger neurologic and psychiatric symptoms.
+The lack of support was deeply despairing for the Deschenes family, and they feared others were also falling through the same cracks in the medical system.

 Guided with Patience and Empathy

-Thanks to the Deschenes family’s circle of support, they made it through this excruciating time.
-Their silent heroes were the veteran PANS/PANDAS parents, doctors that diagnosed and treated, therapists that validated their experiences, teachers that guided with patience, flexibility and empathy, and friends & family that were there for the long haul.
+Thanks to their circle of support, the Deschenes family made it through this excruciating time.
+Their silent heroes were the veteran PANS PANDAS parents, doctors who diagnosed and treated, therapists who validated their experiences, teachers who guided with patience, flexibility, and empathy, and friends and family who remained “in for the long haul.”

-The Deschenes’ understand the challenges people living with PANS/PANDAS and their families encounter when searching for support, but come up empty-handed.
-They channeled their experience and decided to fill the gap in 2020 when they brought together a small group to lead the founding of IBA as a federally incorporated not-for-profit.
-On April 1, 2022, Inflamed Brain Alliance met the requirements for tax-exempt status as a registered charity.
+Channelling their painful experiences into purpose, in 2020 they resolved to begin closing a significant medical and support gap by bringing together a small group of changemakers to launch IBA as a federally incorporated not-for-profit.
+On April 1, 2022, Inflamed Brain Alliance met the requirements for tax-exempt status as a registered Canadian charity.

 One of IBA’s fundamental values is to nurture an intentional community where unique health journeys are honored through opportunities for healing, connection, learning, and giving back.
 We invite patients and their support networks – family, friends, educators, health providers, and researchers to join our caring community.

-We offer free storytelling therapy (Healing Portraits), and eLearning (Healing Insights) programs.
-We also offer creative ways to support our research funding program (Healing Discoveries) aimed at improving time to diagnosis and develop pathways to clinical care.
+We’ll offer free storytelling therapy (Healing Stories), and eLearning (Healing Insights) programs.
+We’ll also offer creative ways to support our research program (Healing Discoveries) aimed at improving time to diagnosis and developing pathways to clinical care.
 Together we will ‘bring health to mind’.